Paris Saint Germain 3-0 Häcken (agg: 5-1): Hosts surge to semi-finals | UEFA Women's Champions League

 Katarzyna Kiedrzynek, Paris goalkeeper: "It was important for us to win today's match.
 Honestly, we're really proud to have scored, won and qualified, because it wasn't easy.
 We've played Lyon so many times, so I think it'll be a great game.
 They played really well against Benfica."

-Mak Lind, Häcken head coach: “Paris were good today; they have high-quality players.
-We had some chances in the first half but didn’t have enough quality to score the goals that were needed.
-When they make it 1-0, it’s tough for us – and then they score a stunner to make it 2-0.
+Mak Lind, Häcken head coach:"Paris were good today; they have high-quality players.
+We had some chances in the first half but didn't have enough quality to score the goals that were needed.
+When they made it 1-0 it was tough for us – and then they score a stunner to make it 2-0.
 If we look back on our entire campaign, we can be really proud.
 We've competed against really good teams.
-To be in the final eight to qualify, that’s something we can be really proud of."
+To be in the final eight to qualify, that's something we can be really proud of."

 Key stats